reactgraphqlacademy/rest-to-graphql-workshop/README.md

 - [ ] 1.
 Create a Character type in your schema.
 Here is the [documentation of the character endpont](https://rickandmortyapi.com/documentation/#character-schema).

 - [ ] 2.
-Create as Episode type in your schema.
+Create an Episode type in your schema.
 Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).

+- [ ] 3.
+Create a relationship between Episode type in your schema.
+Here is the [documentation of the episode endpont](https://rickandmortyapi.com/documentation/#episode-schema).
+Hints

+  - You need to add a Character type in the resolvers object and an episodes field to it.
+Similar to the Author type and books field in the example [https://www.apollographql.com/docs/apollo-server/essentials/data#resolver-map](map) the episodes
+  - You can filter the episodes in our case using the `mapEpisodeUrlToEpisode` defined at the bottom of this file `src/index.js` of this project.

+- [ ] 4.
+Replace the mock data using https://rickandmortyapi.com/documentation/#rest.

+  - You can use the `fetchEpisodes` and `fetchCharacters` defined at the bottom of this file `src/index.js`
+  - You'll need to replace mock data in 3 different places:
+    - Query characters
+    - Query episodes
+    - Field episodes in the Character type

+- [ ] 5.
+Create a query that returns a single Character given an id.
+You need to fetch the character using `https://rickandmortyapi.com/documentation/#get-a-single-character`

-### Bonus exercise
+### Bonus

+Create a field in Episode that returns a list the Character types in that episode using the [REST API](https://rickandmortyapi.com/documentation/#rest)

 ## Articles and links